Why It’s Hard to Beat, But Also Hard to Find

 6. I’ve tackled each of these issues in separate books.
 See the sources cited in, respectively, The Case Against Standardized Testing (Portsmouth, NH: Heinemann, 2000), The Homework Myth (Cambridge, MA: Da Capo Press, 2006), Beyond Discipline, rev. ed.
 (Alexandria, VA: ASCD, 2006), and No Contest: The Case Against Competition(Boston: Houghton Mifflin, 1986/1992).
 Still other research exists to challenge assumptions about the benefits of specific practices ranging from school uniforms to explicit instruction in grammar.

-7. See the addendum to “Early-Childhood Education: The Case Against Direct Instruction of Academic Skills” here.
+7. See “Early-Childhood Education: The Case Against Direct Instruction of Academic Skills,” particularly the addendum.

 8. Harold Wenglinsky, “Facts or Critical Thinking Skills?”, Educational Leadership, September 2004, p.
 33.